Abdullah Sarkar

-Abdullah Sarkar (আব্দুল্লাহ সরকার; 21 February 1942 – 5 February 2013) was a Bangladeshi politician and former member of parliament.
+Abdullah Sarkar (আব্দুল্লাহ সরকার; 21 February 1942 – 5 February 2013) was a Bangladeshi politician and member of parliament.

 Early life and education

-Sarkar was born on 21 February 1942 to a Bengali family of Sunni Muslim sarkars in Haimchar, Tipperah District, Bengal Presidency.
-His father, Pyar Ali Sarkar, was a local jagirdar.
-Sarkar completed his bachelor's degree from Chandpur Government College in 1964 and enrolled as a law student at the University of Dacca.
+Sarkar was born on 21 February 1942 in Haimchar, Tipperah District, Bengal Presidency.
+His father was Pyar Ali Sarkar, and his mother was Chhaydunnesa.
+Sarkar matriculated from Comilla Zilla School.
+He completed his bachelor's degree from Chandpur Government College and studied law at the University of Dacca.

 Career

 Sarkar was elected to parliament from Comilla-25 as an independent candidate during the 1973 Bangladeshi general election.
 He later joined the National Socialist Party, which he left in 1980, becoming a member of the Central Committee of the Socialist Party of Bangladesh until 2010.
 Sarkar was the founder of the Haimchar Government Boys High School and Haimchar Government Girls High School.

 Death

 He died on 5 February 2013.